fmarella/thesis-py/README.md

 Work in progress
 ----------------

-This is a port of my thesis work from R to Python using the scikit-learn.
+This is a port of my thesis work from R to Python using the scikit-learn library.

 Thesis: Prediction of Fault-Prone Software Modules.